Lisa Dingle: Storylines

 Joanie asks Belle to be her bridesmaid and Lisa encourages an increasingly agitated Belle to do what she feels right, so she accepts Joanie's request, upsetting Lisa.
 However, Belle brings home the wrong dress from Joanie's hen night, and the day after, Joanie comes to pick it up and discovers it has a huge wine stain.
 Lisa owns up to it, and agrees to fix it for the wedding, secretly hoping to convince everyone she is fine with the wedding.
 Joanie has cold feet on her wedding day, but Lisa convinces Joanie that she should marry Zak, as he is in love with her.
 As Joanie and Zak say their wedding vows, Lisa looks on and is distraught that Zak has chosen to marry another woman.
 At an angina check up, the receptionist calls for "Mrs. Dingle" and both Lisa and Joanie answer, when it is Joanie the doctor is looking for.
 Lisa then makes the decision to change back to her maiden name.
 The other Dingles are upset by this, believing that Lisa no longer considers them family, and a Dingle meeting is called in The Woolpack.
 They convince Lisa to keep Dingle as her surname.

-When Joanie is released from prison, after serving time for assault, Lisa picks her up in her van.
-When Joanie inquires as to why Lisa is picking her up, Lisa pulls the van over and they discuss Zak.
-Joanie goes into cardiac arrest in front of Lisa, who informs Zak about Joanie's death.
-Together, they break the news to the other villagers in The Woolpack.
+Joanie has served her prison sentence for assault and finds upon her release she is picked up by unexpectedly by Lisa in her van.
+Joanie asks why.
+Lisa pulls the van over, they discuss Zak and Joanie goes into cardiac arrest.
+Zak is told by Lisa of Joanie's death.
+They tell the other villagers in The Woolpack.
 After Aaron's half-sister Liv Flaherty spikes her drink causing a near-fatal cardiac arrest, Lisa has her arrested, drawing the ire of the Dingles and nearly causing a schism in the family.
-Lisa ultimately decides life in Emmerdale is no longer enjoyable so she opts to leave for Scotland, where she takes a job as a youth counselor.
-She briefly returns a few weeks later to clarify to Zak that she still loves him but she cannot stay in the village and be happy.
+Lisa ultimately decides life in Emmerdale is unenjoyable so she leaves to Scotland, where she takes a job as a youth counselor.
+She briefly returns a few weeks later to clarify to Zak that she still loves him but the village make her unhappy.
 Lisa plans to return to the village when Lachlan White nearly kills Belle in September 2018, but this falls through.
 Zak goes to stay with Lisa in Scotland in October, later extending the visit into 2019.

 Lisa summons Charity to Scotland and informs her that she is dying due to amyloidosis, and wants her to write a eulogy for her funeral even though doctors say Lisa still has ample time left.
 Zak is aware of Lisa's illness and is apparently not coping, so Lisa urges Charity to avoid informing the rest of the Dingles, including Belle, of her condition.